mayorityz/100-js-projects/README.md

-Last year an instagram ad for 101 js projects, written by GEORGE FIELD.
+Last year, I saw an instagram ad for 101 js projects, written by GEORGE FIELD.

 *Turns out they are 100*